-- 1. Global knowledge work.
-Global knowledge work is a general label for geographically dispersed knowledge workers working collaboratively across multiple global boundaries [14].
-However, in most cases, these knowledge workers have little task dependency and do not hand off work in order to reduce duration.
-Therefore, although FTS is one instantiation of global knowledge work, most global knowledge work is not FTS, because it tends to fail one or more of the four criteria of the FTS definition above. - 2.
+Global knowledge work.
+Global knowledge work is a general label for geographically dispersed knowledge workers working collaboratively across global multiple global boundaries [14].
+However, in most cases these knowledge workers have little task dependency and do not hand-off work in order to reduce duration.
+Therefore, while FTS is one instantiation of global knowledge work, most global knowledge work is not FTS because it tends to fail one or more of the four criteria of the FTS definition above.

 24-hour business processes.
-Such work arrangements are quite familiar in modern call centers because they can automatically route calls to workers who are on active shift somewhere else in the world (usually in daylight hours).
-However, in most cases, these knowledge workers have little task dependency and do not hand off work in order to reduce duration.
-Global help desks, for example, are set up to provide continuous service coverage around the clock.
-Twenty-four-hour business processes are not the same as FTS, because they fail criteria 1 and 4 of the FTS definition above. - 3.
+Such work arrangements are quite familiar in modern call centers since they can automatically route calls to workers who are on active shift somewhere else in the world (usually in daylight hours).
+However, in most cases these knowledge workers have little task dependency and do not hand-off work in order to reduce duration.
+Global helpdesks, for example, are set up to provide continuous service coverage around the clock.
+24- hour business processes are not the same as FTS because they fail criteria #1 and #4 of the FTS definition above.

+2 Here we use the term "shift" which, when it happens across time zones, it involves a different "site."

 24-hour manufacturing.
 In a continuous production line, workers assemble products until the end of their shift.
-Shifts are employed to fully utilize expensive production/factory resources that could not produce more by simply enlarging the production crew in a single shift.
+Shifts are employed to fully utilize expensive production/factory resources, which could not produce more by simply enlarging the production crew in a single shift.
 In software development, however, expensive production resources (e.g., testing labs, hardware platforms) are not usually the driver of the project configuration.
-Rather, the resource that is shared across shifts is the software code along with its meta-data. - 4.
-Collocated multishifts.
-A reasonable alternative to FTS is to choose one location where labor is cheap and run several eight-hour shifts of software developers.
-In addition to cost advantage, the shifts can be timed to overlap at the shift transfer times to allow for synchronous face-to-face handoff coordination.
-Such a configuration is feasible, but our interest in FTS rests on the premise that distributed global work is a given (an endogenous factor), and hence our challenge is to understand how to do it optimally.
-After all, globally distributed software development is more difficult to manage and coordinate than collocated development, and yet it is ubiquitous-despite its difficulties.
+Rather, the resource that is shared across shifts is the software code itself along with its meta-data.

+Co-located multi-shifts.
+A reasonable alternative to FTS is to choose one location where labor is cheap and run several 8-hour shifts of software developers.
+In addition to cost advantage, the shifts can be timed to overlap at the shift transfer times to allow for synchronous face-to-face hand-off coordination.
+Such a configuration is feasible, but our interest in FTS rests on the premise that distributed global work is a given (an endogenous factor) and hence our challenge is to understand how to do it optimally.
+After all, globally distributed software development is more difficult to manage and coordinate than co-located development and yet it is ubiquitous - despite its difficulties.